FIWARE-Ops/docs.academy/docs/integrated-courses/webinars.md

 [![](https://nexus.lab.fiware.org/repository/raw/public/badges/chapters/robotics.svg)](https://github.com/FIWARE/catalogue/blob/master/robotics/README.md)<br/>
 **Difficulty**: **Difficulty:** <span style="color:#5dc0cf">★★&nbsp;★&nbsp;★</span>

+-   The micro-ROS Framework
+-   Synergies between Context Information Management and Robotics
+-   Structure of _FIWARE-Ready_ and _"Powered by FIWARE"_ micro-ROS Architectures
+-   SOSS-FIWARE
+-   Demo

 [![](https://img.youtube.com/vi/XJL2_FHcils/0.jpg)](https://www.youtube.com/watch?v=XJL2_FHcils "micro-ROS and FIWARE")

 The aim of this webinar is to give an introduction about the existing synergies between FIWARE, ROS, and micro-ROS - the Robot Operating System for microcontrollers - frameworks.

 Special emphasis will be put on how to build interfaces between Powered by FIWARE architectures and ROS2/micro-ROS based robotic systems.
 The SOSS-FIWARE, based on the eProsima Integration Service, is a key enabler that accelerates the development of these interfaces between micro-ROS and FIWARE ecosystems.
 Through a basic application, the main features of this component as well as the key concepts associated with the synergies between FIWARE and micro-ROS will be overviewed.

 #### 24. Integrating Robotic Systems for Agile Manufacturing Using FIWARE